Staff development grant fund

 Eligibility and application

-All staff of the WMU Libraries may apply, either as individuals or in small collaborative groups.
+All full-time and part-time staff of the WMU Libraries may apply, excluding students, either as individuals or in small collaborative groups.

-Applications may be made at any time, but should be submitted at least four weeks before the funds are needed.
-It is suggested that applicants also seek matching or accompanying grants/funds from sources such as the University Libraries Staff Association or the Dean of Libraries.
+Applications may be made at any time, but it is preferable that applications be submitted at least four weeks before the funds are needed.
+In an emergency, contact can be made with the Friends President to expedite the application.
+If necessary, applicants should seek matching or additional grants/funds from sources such as the University Libraries Staff Association or the Dean of Libraries.

 The supervisor’s signature is required in order to assure mutual communication and to ensure that the employee and supervisor are in agreement about any use of work time and/or library facilities required for the project or activity.